apache/openserverless-site/content/en/docs/reference/references/actions-actionloop/_index.md

 Big congratulations are in order having reached this point successfully.
-At this point, our runtime should be ready to run on any OpenWhisk and Nuvolaris platform and also can be submitted for consideration to be included in the Apache OpenWhisk and Nuvolaris project.
+At this point, our runtime should be ready to run on any OpenWhisk and OpenServerless platform and also can be submitted for consideration to be included in the Apache OpenWhisk and OpenServerless project.